KubaDusza/AI_Document_Chatbot/README.md

 This chatbot is built using:

 - Streamlit for the web interface
-- Langchain for NLP models and features
+- Langchain for NLP features:
+    - text splitting
+    - embedding
+    - vectorizing, etc.
 - Transformers and Huggingface API for model backends
 - OpenAI API for embeddings and the LLM